ymeirovich/presentation_project/sales-agent-labs/CONTEXT.md

 ---

-*Last updated: January 24, 2025 - Currently debugging 10-minute slides.create timeouts*
+*Last updated: August 26, 2025 - MVP Chart Selection Intelligence successfully implemented and deployed.
+All 4 target questions now generate appropriate charts with bullet summaries and proper cache bypass support.*

 *This document should be updated whenever architectural decisions change or new features are implemented.
 It serves as the single source of truth for project context and decision history.*